propalparolnapervom/NETWORK/Overall.md

-# Layer 2: Data Link Layer
+# Layer 2: Data Link

 Sender `A` needs to send a data to Receiver `B`.